View programs

 Please contact the international office.

-Dental office administrators are vital members of a dental office.
-This program will prepare you to maintain a collaborative relationship with clients and all members of the oral health care team while delivering the highest level of client-centered care.
-It will prepare you to be a multi-skilled, ethically responsible dental administration professional.
+Durham College’s Dental Administration program will prepare you to maintain a collaborative relationship with clients and all members of your oral health care team while delivering the highest level of client-centered care.
+Your dental receptionist and administration courses will prepare you to be a multi-skilled, ethically responsible dental administration professional.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.